-In this paper, we describe a novel attack that impacts thousands of users that we launched on eight popular social networks: Facebook, MySpace, Twitter, LinkedIn, Friendster, Badoo, Netlog, and XING.
-We discovered that all of these social networks share a common weakness which is inherent in a feature that is particularly useful for newly registered users: Finding friends.
+In this paper, we describe a novel, practical attack that impacts thousands of users.
+Moreover, we have shown that this attack is effective against eight of the most popular social networks: Facebook, MySpace, Twitter, LinkedIn, Friendster, Badoo, Netlog, and XING.
+We discovered that all of these social networks share a common weakness, which is inherent in a feature that is particularly useful for newly-registered users: Finding friends.
 With the functionality to search for friends, social networks need to walk the thin line between revealing only limited information about their users, and simplifying the process of finding existing friends by disclosing the personal details of registered users.
 A common functionality among these popular social networks is to let users search for friends by providing their e-mail addresses.
-For example, by entering "gerhard@gmail.com", a user can check if her friend Gerhard has an account on the social network so that she can contact and add him in her friend list.
-Note that an e-mail address, by default, is considered as being private information, and social networks take measures not to reveal this information.
+For example, by entering "gerhard@gmail.com", a user can check if her friend Gerhard has an account on the social network so that she can contact and add him to her friend list.
+Note that an e-mail address, by default, is considered to be private information, and social networks take measures not to reveal this information.
 That is, one cannot typically access a user's profile and simply gain access to his personal e-mail address.
 One of the main purposes of protecting e-mail addresses is to prevent spammers from crawling the network and collecting e-mail to user mappings.
-With these mappings at hand, the attacker could easily construct targeted spam and phishing e-mails (e.g., using real names, names of friends, and other personal information [18]).
-By correlating mappings from different social networks it is even possible to identify contradictions and untruthfully entered information among profiles.
+With these mappings at hand, the attacker could easily construct targeted spam and phishing e-mails (e.g., using real names, names of friends, and other personal information [4]).
+This kind of profiling is also interesting for an attacker to perform a reconnaissance prior to attacking a company.
+By correlating mappings from different social networks, it is even possible to identify contradictions and untruthfully entered information among profiles.

-In our experiments, we used about 10.4 million real-world e-mail addresses that were left by attacker on a dropzone on a compromised machine that was taken down.
-We built a system to automatically query each social networking site with these addresses just as an adversary would, and we were able to identify around 876,000 of these addresses on at least one of the investigated social networks.
-Furthermore, we implemented a fuzzer that we used to create new e-mail addresses (e.g., for John Doe, addresses such as john.doe@gmail.com, john@gmail.com, jdoe@yahoo.com, etc. would be created) and show that this is an effective way to find even more accounts.
+In our experiments, we used about 10.4 million real-world e-mail addresses that were left by attackers on a dropzone on a compromised machine (which was taken down).
+We built a system to automatically query each social networking site with these addresses, just as an adversary would, and we were able to identify around 876,000 of these addresses on at least one of the investigated social networks.
+Furthermore, we implemented a simple guesser that we used to create new e-mail addresses (e.g., for John Doe, addresses such as john.doe@gmail.com, john@gmail.com, jdoe@yahoo.com, etc. would be created) and show that this is an effective and simple technique in practice to find thousands of more accounts.

-In summary, we make the following four contributions:
+In summary, we make the following three contributions:

-- We describe a real-world, common weakness in eight popular social networks consisting of millions of users, and present a system that automatically takes advantage of this weakness on a large-scale. - By using e-mail addresses as a unique identifier, we demonstrate that it is possible to correlate the information provided by thousands of users in different social networks.
-This is a significant privacy threat because it allows to link profiles that otherwise have no common information. - We present an e-mail fuzzing technique for social networks that uses previously gathered information to guess new user e-mail addresses, which can then be automatically verified in turn. - We present our findings and propose mitigation techniques to secure social networks against such attacks.
+We describe a real-world, common weakness in eight popular social networks consisting of millions of users, and present a system that automatically takes advantage of this weakness on a large-scale.

+- By using e-mail addresses as a unique identifier, we demonstrate that it is possible to correlate the information provided by thousands of users in different social networks.
+This is a significant privacy threat, because it allows to link profiles that otherwise have no common information.
+Furthermore, adversaries can leverage this information for sophisticated attacks. - We present our findings and propose mitigation techniques to secure social networks against such attacks.
 Our findings were confirmed by all social network providers we contacted.
+Some of them have already addressed the problem.